rodlie/natron-plugins/README.md

 # Natron Community Plugins
 ![Image](Resources/natron-community.png)
-### A collection of plugins for Natron made by the community
+### A collection of Natron plugins made by the community

 ### Draw
-- ReShade : GPU Relighting of 3D renders using a normal pass
+- **ReShade** : GPU Relighting of 3D renders using a normal pass
+- **FrameStamp** : a very simple stamp that show the current frame in the corner of the image

 ### Filter
-- Chromatic Aberration : a Chromatic Aberration filter similar to Blender's one
+- **Chromatic Aberration** : a Chromatic Aberration filter similar to Blender's one

 ### Merge
-- ZCombine : Merge two images according to their Zpass
+- **ZCombine** : Merge two images according to their Zpass

-### Time
-- FrameStamp : a very simple stamp that show the current frame in the corner of the image

 ### Transform
-- Shaker_NPG : add camera shaking effect to the input image
+- **Shaker_NPG** : add camera shaking effect to the input image

 ## How to install
 Just download the files and copy them to your pyplug/plugin dir.